apache/flink/docs/dev/stream/state.md

 void initializeState(FunctionInitializationContext context) throws Exception;
 {% endhighlight %}

-Whenever a checkpoint has to be performed `snapshotState()` is called.
-The counterpart, `initializeState()`, is called every time the user-defined function is initialized, be that when the function is first initialized or be that when actually recovering from an earlier checkpoint.
+Whenever a checkpoint has to be performed, `snapshotState()` is called.
+The counterpart, `initializeState()`, is called every time the user-defined function is initialized, be that when the function is first initialized or be that when the function is actually recovering from an earlier checkpoint.
 Given this, `initializeState()` is not only the place where different types of state are initialized, but also where state recovery logic is included.

+Currently, list-style managed operator state is supported.
+The state is expected to be a `List` of *serializable* objects, independent from each other, thus eligible for redistribution upon rescaling.
+In other words, these objects are the finest granularity at which non-keyed state can be redistributed.
+Depending on the state accessing method, the following redistribution schemes are defined:

+  - **Even-split redistribution:** Each operator returns a List of state elements.
+The whole state is logically a concatenation of all lists.
+On restore/redistribution, the list is evenly divided into as many sublists as there are parallel operators.
+    Each operator gets a sublist, which can be empty, or contain one or more elements.
+    As an example, if with parallelism 1 the checkpointed state of an operator contains elements `element1` and `element2`, when increasing the parallelism to 2, `element1` may end up in operator instance 0, while `element2` will go to operator instance 1.

+  - **Union redistribution:** Each operator returns a List of state elements.
+The whole state is logically a concatenation of all lists.
+On restore/redistribution, each operator gets the complete list of state elements.

-This is an example of a function that uses `CheckpointedFunction`, a stateful `SinkFunction` that uses state to buffer elements before sending them to the outside world:
+Below is an example of a stateful `SinkFunction` that uses `CheckpointedFunction` to buffer elements before sending them to the outside world.
+It demonstrates the basic even-split redistribution list state:

 {% highlight java %}
 public class BufferingSink